caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 What are the dominant phyla in each in `SampleType`?
 :::

-### Differential abundance testing with ANCOM-BC
+### Differential abundance testing with ANCOM-BC2

-[ANCOM-BC](https://doi.org/10.1038/s41467-020-17041-7) is a compositionally-aware linear regression model that allows testing for differentially abundant features across sample groups while also implementing bias correction.
+[ANCOM-BC2](https://doi.org/10.1038/s41592-023-02092-7) is a compositionally-aware linear regression model that allows testing for differentially abundant features across sample groups while also implementing bias correction.
-This can be accessed using the [`ancombc` action](xref:q2doc-amplicon-target#q2-action-composition-ancombc) in the [composition plugin](xref:q2doc-amplicon-target#q2-plugin-composition).
+This can be accessed using the [`ancombc2` action](xref:q2doc-amplicon-target#q2-action-composition-ancombc2) in the [composition plugin](xref:q2doc-amplicon-target#q2-plugin-composition).

 ::::{margin}
 :::{warning} Differential abundance testing is easy to get wrong! ☠️